devil-mice-labs/learn-ml-on-gcp/README.md

 * [`Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow` (3rd Edition)](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781098125967/) explores a range of techniques with numerous code examples and exercises throughout the book help you apply what you've learned.
 Programming experience is all you need to get started.
 A useful book to get the "feel" for these popular ML libraries.

+* Stuart Russell and Peter Norvig’s `Artificial Intelligence: A Modern Approach, 4th edition (Pearson)`, is a great (and huge) book covering an incredible amount of topics, including machine learning.
+It helps put ML into perspective.

 ## Code samples

 Samples showcasing Google Cloud for machine learning and data applications.